About the degree programme

 Learn about fitness to practise

-You need to show evidence that you are fit enough to participate in the practical applications and physical activities of this programme.
+You need to ensure that you are fit enough to participate in the practical applications and physical activities of this programme.
+Please read the guidance on the standards of medical fitness to train.

-If you are invited for an interview, you are required to declare in writing to the Admissions Team anything that might affect your fitness to practise ability.
+If you intend to apply, you may wish to reach out to our Student Disability Service or contact our Medicine Admissions Team if you think anything might affect your fitness to practise ability.

 This might include (but is not restricted to) if you: